dthurston/fapolicyd-configuration/README.md

 # Configuring fapolicyd on RHEL 8.3
-RHEL makes application whitelisting easy!<br>
+RHEL 8 makes application whitelisting easy!

 Application whitelisting efficiently prevents the execution of unknown and potentially malicious software.
-Selinux provides mandatory access controls (MAC) for how an application should behave and is not concerned about where the application came from or whether it is known to the system.<br>
+Selinux provides mandatory access controls (MAC) for how an application should behave and is not concerned about where the application came from or whether it is known to the system.

 Fapolicyd by design cares solely about if this is a known application/library.
-The combination of selinux and fapolicyd are complimentary to each other.<br>
+The combination of selinux and fapolicyd are complimentary to each other.

 1. Let's get started and install fapolicyd
 ```bash
 # yum install fapolicyd